-- A7.114 In its response to our October 2013 consultation where AM&A first proposed the distance method, it suggested that, in countries where 2.6 GHz spectrum had not been auctioned, a value of zero could be used as a proxy for the 2.6 GHz value in order to generate a distance method benchmark.
-It noted that under the distance method this provides an upper bound for the value of 1800 MHz in the UK implied by that benchmark country as the true value of 2.6 GHz spectrum in that country could not be below zero, and any higher assumed value for 2.6 GHz would reduce the Y/X ratio, generating a lower 1800 MHz value. - A7.115 In the August 2014 consultation we derived a non-zero proxy for 2.6 GHz in countries where it had not been auctioned since 2010 Ireland and Sweden.
-Our approach was to take the average (geometric mean) value of the ratio of 2.6 GHz value to 800 MHz value in all countries where this statistic was available, and multiply this ratio by the value of 800 MHz spectrum in Ireland and Sweden respectively.

-- A7.116 The dataset used to generate the 1800 MHz benchmarks in Section 3 continues to use a proxy measure for 2.6 GHz in Sweden and Ireland.
-In the discussion below of the proxy for 2.6 GHz: - a) first, we outline stakeholder responses to the August 2014 consultation, noting that we did not receive any further comment in relation to this issue in response to the February 2015 consultation; - b) second, we provide our assessment of those responses; - c) third, we explain our revision to the derivation of the proxy compared to the August 2014 consultation; - d) fourth, we assess the predictive power of our preferred approach against possible alternative approaches; - e) finally, we set out our view on the appropriate approach to derive the 2.6 GHz proxy values for Ireland and Sweden.
+- A7.93 In its response to our October 2013 consultation where AM&A first proposed the distance method, it suggested that, in countries where 2.6 GHz spectrum had not been auctioned, a value of zero could be used as a proxy for the 2.6 GHz value in order to generate a distance method benchmark.
+It noted that under the distance method this provides an upper bound for the value of 1800 MHz in the UK implied by that benchmark country as the true value of 2.6 GHz spectrum in that country could not be below zero, and any higher assumed value for 2.6 GHz would reduce the Y/X ratio, generating a lower 1800 MHz value. - A7.94 In the August 2014 consultation we derived a non-zero proxy for 2.6 GHz in countries where it had not been auctioned since 2010 Ireland and Sweden.
+Our approach was to take the average (geometric mean) value of the ratio of 2.6 GHz value to 800 MHz value in all countries where this statistic was available, and multiply this ratio by the value of 800 MHz spectrum in Ireland and Sweden respectively. - A7.95 The dataset used to generate the 1800 MHz benchmarks in Section 3 continues to use a proxy measure for 2.6 GHz in Sweden and Ireland.
+In the discussion below of the proxy for 2.6 GHz: - a) First, we outline stakeholder responses to the August 2014 consultation. - b) Second, we provide our assessment of those responses. - c) Third, we explain our revision to the derivation of the proxy compared to the August 2014 consultation. - d) Fourth, we assess the predictive power of our preferred approach against possible alternative approaches. - e) Finally, we set out our view on the appropriate approach to derive the 2.6 GHz proxy values for Ireland and Sweden.

-- A7.117 In its response to this consultation, 112 AM&A acknowledged that, despite its limitations, our proxy is likely to be more accurate than a zero proxy.
-However, it also argued that auction prices should be used wherever possible even when the spectrum was auctioned prior to 2010, which is the case for Sweden.
-113 - A7.118 Some respondents to the August 2014 consultation questioned the informative value of a distance method benchmark where it was necessary to use a proxy for the value of 2.6 GHz.
-AM&A considered that countries where a proxy 2.6 GHz price is used to calculate the distance method benchmark should be at most Tier 2.
-H3G argued that, for Sweden, different assumptions produce a wide range of estimates and the use of the 2008 auction price yields a much lower distance method benchmark. - A7.119 Telefónica argued that there is no unique way to calculate the 2.6 GHz proxy and we should calculate it as the average of: (i) our August 2014 proxy; (ii) the proxy value implied by the average ratio of 2600 MHz to 1800 MHz (instead of the ratio to 800 MHz); and (iii) the average 2.6 GHz absolute price.
+- A7.96 In its response to this consultation,83 AM&A acknowledged that, despite its limitations, our proxy is likely to be more accurate than a zero proxy.
+However, it also argued that auction prices should be used wherever possible even when the spectrum was auctioned prior to 2010, which is the case for Sweden.84 - A7.97 Some respondents to the August 2014 consultation questioned the informative value of a distance method benchmark where it was necessary to use a proxy for the value of 2.6 GHz.
+AM&A considered that countries where a proxy 2.6 GHz price is used to calculate the distance method benchmark should be at most Tier 2.85 H3G argued that, for Sweden, different assumptions produce a wide range of estimates and the use of the 2008 auction price yields a much lower distance method benchmark.